ka-de/pattern/README.md

 ## Introduction

 SEPARATED is a 2D platformer game where you can talk to NPCs.
+Most of the game is not yet implemented.

 ## Table of Contents